GeorgeWilkins/Active-Belt-Tensioner/README.md

 ### Laser-Cut Parts
 The structure of the tensioner is comprised of stacked [3mm black cast acrylic sheet](https://kitronik.co.uk/products/value-acrylic-sheet-cast-3mm-x-400mm-x-300mm?variant=39715481124927), because I always have a huge stock of the stuff and it cuts beautifully on my diode laser.
 It is more than strong enough for the task.

 Unless you happen to have a laser cutter, you will need to outsource the cutting of these layered sheets, or come up with your own version of the design.
+The required files have been provided in both [SVG]() and [DXF]() formats, as these tend to be the supported formats for online quotation systems.

 I've obtained a quotation from [RazorLab](https://razorlab.online/) of approximately £125 for the parts to be cut, which is quite a lot.
 I estimate cutting it on my own machine cost around £15, excluding my time.
 Make of that what you will.